On the convergence result of the gradient-push algorithm on directed graphs with constant stepsize: Numerical experiments

 \section{Numerical experiments}

 Here we provide numerical results for the gradient-push algorithm \eqref{eq-2-1} that support our theoretical convergence result.
-For all experiments, we set $x_i(0)=1_d$ $(i=1,\dots,n)$, $d=5, n=10$, and generated a random directed graph $G$ with $n$ vertices by letting each possible arc to occur independently with probability $p=0.7$, except for the self-loops, which must exist with probability 1.
+For all experiments, we set $x_i(0)=1_d$ $(i=1,\dots,n)$, and generated a random directed graph $G$ with $n$ vertices by letting each possible arc to occur independently {with probability $p=0.7$,} except for the self-loops, which must exist with probability 1.
 Then the matrix $W$ would be naturally determined by \eqref{eq-2-0}.
-In the first example, we consider the least square parameter estimation problem where each cost is convex.
+In the first example, we consider the least square parameter estimation problem where each {local} cost is convex.
 In the second example, we consider local cost of the form $f_j (x) = \frac{1}{2} x^T A_j x + B_j^T x$ where $A_j$ may not be a positive semidefinite matrix.
+In the last example, we compare the performance of the gradient-push algorithm with the Push-DIGing algorithm and their hybrid.